Building Blockchain Applications Using Python

 The Essential Python Library: Web3.py

-library and allows you to do everything from checking a wallet's balance to calling smart contract functions and sending transactions.
+Web3.py is the primary Python library for interacting with the Ethereum blockchain.
+It's a Python implementation of the web3.js library and allows you to do everything from checking a wallet's balance to calling smart contract functions and sending transactions.

-Core Functionality of Web3.py
+Core Functionality of Web3.py:

 -